 Once you have chosen a theme you need to set it up.
 After purchase you will have a download of the theme in a zip file.
 You can then upload that in WordPress > Appearance > Themes > Add New > Upload Theme > Choose File > Install Now.

-Once installed you will need to activate the theme and then get started customising it.
-This is where a well supported theme will pay dividends as they will have installation guides and documentation that you can work through to set your theme up.
+Once installed you will need to activate the theme and get started customising it.
+This is where a well supported theme will pay off, as they will have installation guides and documentation that you can work through to set your theme up.
 It can be quite a big task and if you don’t have the time, patience or inclination it would be easier to just hire someone to set it up for you – someone like me!
 Yes, I actually enjoy new theme setups.
-Get in touch people.
+Get in touch!

 4. Enjoy the satisfaction of choosing a WordPress theme.

-Once customised your new theme should be giving you goosebumps.
-That’s probably stretching it but it should be giving you the satisfaction of doing what you wanted it to do.
-If you’re a blogger then you should have multiple post template options to keep your site and visitors feeling fresh every time they visit.
-If you’re a product-based business, you want you shopfront to be easy to navigate with a great layout, easy checkout experience and a natural visitor flow from first impressions to purchase.
+Once customised, your new theme should be giving you goosebumps.
+That’s probably stretching it but it should be adding to your websites overall look, functionality and responsiveness.
 If your theme is not giving you these vibes then it’s either not fit for purpose, or you need a website whizz to whip it into shape.
-Asking for help is not a sign of weakness when it comes to WordPress.
-You can seek help with the theme developer, on community forums or hire a professional.
+Asking for help is always an option when it comes to WordPress.
+You can seek help from the theme developer, on community forums or hire a professional.
 Just be sure to keep a backup of your site!
 If you have an option with your website host for a staging site, this is an even better way to try out themes before publishing them to your live site.

 Okay that’s enough about WordPress Themes, I’m off to play with my latest theme download.